pirishd/InstantMock/README.md

 #### Non-Optional Return Value

 For some methods, mocks must return non-optional values.
-If a return value type adopts the [MockUsable](#mockusable) protocol (which is the case for the most common types like `Bool`, `Int`…), just force the unwrapping of the result to `call()`, like in the following example:
+If a return value type adopts the [MockUsable](#mockusable) protocol (which is the case for the most common types like `Bool`, `Int`…), just force unwrapping the result to `call()`, like in the following example:
 ```Swift
 func returnsMockUsable() -> Bool { // `Bool` adopts `MockUsable`
     return mock.call()! // force unwrapping